aniru-dh21/Image_Search/README.md

 - Create your account by entering all the necessary details.

 - Once registered, you will be redirected to <a href="https://unsplash.com/oauth/applications">this page</a>.

+- Click on the `New Application` button.
+On the next screen: